 Callable shaders can be invoked from a ray generation, closest hit or miss shader, as well as from another callable shader.

 The new stable extension includes API updates for cleaner code and flexible memory management.
-Specifically the hit group is now a structure instead of an arbitrary integer.
+Specifically, the hit group is now a structure instead of an arbitrary integer.
 When querying memory requirements for an acceleration build you can now ask for the AS storage requirements or the scratch buffer requirements.
 You can also independently query the scratch buffer requirements for an update operation.
-There are also a small handful of cosmetic/naming changes, please refer to the documentation for additional details.
+There are also a small handful of cosmetic or naming changes.